WSP-LAB/hearmeout/Detector/README.md

 - Check your permissive mode on the device using "adb shell getenforce", after build the AOSP

-2. Option 2 - Add system service in the Android build configuration
+Option 2 - Add system service in the Android build configuration
 - Add Detector as a system service in the Android build process
-- Refer the links to make new system policy: https://source.android.com/security/selinux/implement, https://source.android.com/security/selinux/customize#android-o, https://source.android.google.cn/security/selinux/device-policy?hl=ko
+- Refer to the links to make a new system policy: https://source.android.com/security/selinux/implement, https://source.android.com/security/selinux/customize#android-o, https://source.android.google.cn/security/selinux/device-policy?hl=ko
 - Detector system service name: phishing_detector